sukunetsiz/kabus/docs/INSTALLATION.md

 ```

 Now our Nginx server is configured and is ready to serve our marketplace application.
 You can visit localhost in your browser to test if your marketplace is working properly.

+**Important:** Your marketplace requires Tor to function properly.
+The XMR price fetching feature uses Tor's SOCKS proxy to anonymously retrieve cryptocurrency prices from external APIs.
+Without Tor configured, your marketplace will display 'UNAVAILABLE' for XMR prices instead of live market data.

-Stay tuned for our next guide where we'll show you how to configure Tor and publish your marketplace as a hidden service on the Tor network!
+The following section will guide you through installing and configuring Tor to enable both the price fetching functionality and publish your marketplace as a hidden service on the Tor network.

 ## Installing and Configuring Tor Hidden Service